Audiology Clinic Answering Service

 320 calls per month modeled

-+26 more conversions per month
++26 more next steps per month

-$368,640 annual upside modeled
+$368,640 annual modeled value

 Built for clinics where one unanswered call can be a hearing evaluation, hearing-aid consult, tinnitus question, device repair, caregiver conversation, or referral follow-up.